kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _api.cljs_

-Yes, 7 lines of code will suffice for the API.
-The hard work on writing the `do-request!` helper paid off this time.
+Yes, 7 lines of code is all we need for this API.
+The hard work of writing the `do-request!` helper id paying off.
 In fact, we can refactor this code a bit more, since the response callback shares a lot of logic with the callback for `create-note!`.
 In fact, the only difference is in the function that emits the event.
 Let's create another helper function that takes care of the error handling logic.

 ```clojure
 (defn- with-error-handling [f]